Cousins (2014 film): Production

 Vedhika was signed to portray Kunchacko Boban's love interest and Bhavana as Indrajith Sukumaran's love interest.
 But she was later replaced with Nisha Agarwal as the team felt that somebody who is not a complete Malayali would be apt for the role.
 Filming locations include Bangalore, Kochi, Pollachi, Kodaikanal and Athirapilly.

 The filming started on 10 August 2014 at Bangalore Palace, where a majority of filming took place over the next weeks.
 Around 600 artists, including a cultural troupe from Bangalore and nearly 80 horses were part of a song sequence, which was a five-day-long shoot and costed over ₹80 lakh.
 Kamalini Mukherjee did an item number for the movie.

 Soundtrack

 The film's soundtrack contains 5 songs, all composed by M. Jayachandran.
 Lyrics by Murukan Kattakkada, Rafeeq Ahamed.

 Critical reception

-The film received mixed reviews from critics and audience alike.